What Bit Me?!? (Identifying Bug and Spider Bites)

 Bed bug bites don’t work the way most people think.
 The little red circles you see are a histamine response that might happen in a few minutes, a few days, or not at all, depending on your level of sensitivity.

 As a result, you may have been bitten while at someone else’s home or even at work without bringing any of the little buggers home with you.
+And, despite popular myths, both male and female bedbugs will partake of blood meals.

-On average, bed bug bites can be easy to identify due to the way they often form little lines or tracks.
+On average, bedbug bites can be easy to identify due to the way they often form little lines or tracks.
 This happens because bed bugs aren’t very good at holding on and tend to slip when you move.

 Because of their lack of claws, bed bugs will only go after exposed skin, so seeing marks under your pajamas can be an easy way to rule bed bugs out.